At Bloom, learning is intentional, joyful, and thoughtfully designed.

 3:00 p.m. to 3:30 p.m.
 Play Out The Day

 At Bloom, students move forward once they truly understand a concept not just when they can get the right answer.
-We focus on helping children explain their thinking and build a deep understanding of foundational skills.
-Mastery-based education means each child is provided with a personalized learning path, in terms of both pacing and content, based on their unique, individual strengths and needs.
+We focus on helping children build a deep understanding of foundational skills.
+Mastery-based education means each child is provided with a personalized learning path, in terms of both pacing and content, based on their strengths and needs.

 This flexible approach allows students to work independently or in small groups depending on their needs at any given time.
 Children may work at different levels across subjects—strengthening areas that are challenging while moving more quickly through material that comes easily to them.

 We also intentionally consider each child’s social and emotional needs when designing their individualized learning path.
 While this level of personalization takes time and care, it allows us to remain responsive as children grow and change.
-The result is a learning environment that builds confidence and community, supports the whole child, and helps students feel known, capable, and connected.
+The result is a learning environment that builds confidence and community, and helps students feel known, capable, and connected.

+In practice, experiential learning at Bloom means students apply academic skills and content in relevant, meaningful ways.
+Experiential learning is engaging and motivating for students because it connects learning directly to their lives.
 During experiential blocks, students collaboratively participate in interdisciplinary units, with a focus on social studies and science content, driven by both their interests and the academic content they are learning.
-This approach gives students purpose and meaning by providing them with opportunities to connect knowledge to real-world experiences.

 Students explore art, music, drama, and movement through weekly immersive experiences taught in Spanish, building creativity, physical awareness, and language skills in authentic, engaging ways.